m-etroo/ap-csa-review/general/topic_list.md

 * Purpose and use of constructor parameters to set state

-* Not destroying/modifying objects provided as parameters to the constructor, i.e. storing a copy of the object in an instance variable
+* Not destroying/modifying objects provided as parameters to the constructor – store a copy of the object in an instance variable instead
   > Destroying persistent data on the AP Exam FRQs **will** result in a score penalty.

 * Default no-argument constructor